-As an SCCM admin, I would love to monitor Inbox folders of SCCM servers.
+Let us learn about Monitoring Folders Files with SCOM OpsMgr.As an SCCM admin, I would love to monitor the Inbox folders of SCCM servers.
 SCCM CB inbox folders are not very critical as SCCM 2007.

-As I mentioned above there are many scripts available in the community to monitor folders and files via SCOM.
-But all are optimised?
+As I mentioned above, many scripts are available in the community to monitor folders and files via SCOM.
+But all are optimized?
 I don’t think so.

 SCOM Management Pack for Monitoring Folders and Files

 Savision Management Pack for SCOM helps to simplify Windows files and folder monitoring.
 It adds a simple but powerful wizard that allows users to create rules for monitoring specific Windows files and folders.